UEFA Champions League quarter-finals: What to look out for

 Considering Josep Guardiola and Diego Simeone's status among coaching royalty, it is striking that they have only met three times during their illustrious managerial careers (Guardiola has won two games to Simeone's one).
 It will be fascinating to see how their contrasting styles fare.

-For Pedri, who has played under both, they have plenty in common, too.
+For City defensive midfielder Rodri, who has played under both, they have plenty in common, too.
 "The way they compete, the way they work every day, the fact that they want you to grow every day," said the 25-year-old earlier this season.
 "With their competitive natures, they are very similar."

 Bayern wary of Villarreal